Have you ever seen plate spinning?

 #3.
 Assign the work.

-The project is assigned the same day as the walk-through is completed.
+We assign the project the same day as the walk-through.

 The sooner you have someone who is responsible for getting the work done, the sooner it will get done.